SSWConsulting/SSW.Rules.Content/categories/communication/rules-to-better-im.md

 ---

-Whether you are chatting to a client on Teams or your friend on WeChat...
+Whether you are chatting to a client on Teams or a friend on WeChat...
 These are the most common things that can improve your communication.